Owuo: Ananse, Bredda Death and why spiders are found on ceilings

 Using his trickery, Ananse explained to Death that if he was to fall, he would splatter all over the ground due to the weight caused from all the food he had eaten from Death's house.
-This would mean that Death wouldn't get a satisfactory meal from Ananse.
+This would mean that Death would not get a satisfactory meal from Ananse.
 He asked Death to get a barrel of flour from Ananse's kitchen to put underneath him so the flour would cushion his fall.
 Flashing his 37 and a half teeth in a grin, and now wanting to enjoy Ananse and his entire family in a good meal, Death agreed to get the barrel of flour.

 This barrel of flour was so heavy that it could only be lifted by four men.
 Ananse figured he could get the rest of his family from the burlap bag and escape whilst Death struggled to bring the barrel of flour to where he was.
 However, just as quickly as Death had left to get the barrel and Ananse thought it a good time to let go of the ceiling, Death returned with the barrel and placed it underneath Ananse.
 Ananse had underestimated Death's strength.

 As Death bent over the barrel, shifting it to make sure the flour was perfectly under Ananse, the spider saw his opening.
 Ananse dropped on top of Death's head, dunking the old man's face into the flour.
-Death was caught off guard by this so he didn't have time to close his eyes as he was dunked into the flour.
+Death was caught off guard by this so he did not have time to close his eyes as he was dunked into the flour.
 This temporarily blinded him, giving Ananse enough time to free his family and they ran for their lives.

 Neither Ananse nor the rest of his family have been caught by Death, which is the reason why there are still stories about Ananse, some of which also include his family.
 This story also explains why spiders live on ceilings; to escape death.
 This story also has 3 other morals.
 The first is never to seek out death, the second is to never get anyone involved in dealings with Death, and the third being that even if those around you fall and die, you must persevere with life and continue to do so.